discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 </Warning>

-Condi <Specialization name="Soulbeast"/> is a DPS build with high sustained damage and reasonable burst that also provides strong party buffs with <Skill name="Sun Spirit"/> and <Skill name="One Wolf Pack"/>, and crowd control (CC) skills.
+Condi <Specialization name="Soulbeast"/> is a DPS build with high sustained damage that also provides strong party buffs with <Skill name="Sun Spirit"/>, <Skill name="One Wolf Pack"/>, and crowd control (CC) skills.
 This build is mostly used for 100CM, for most other fractals, especially if your group is playing power builds, you will be better off playing the power variant found [here](/builds/ranger/power-soulbeast/).

 This build is rather self sufficient due to: